opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 c) Set up Your Adyen Test Account to work with OPF.

-d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/cybersource/iFrame/Cybersource%20-%20iFrame%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.
+d) Prepare the [Postman Environment](https://github.com/opf-postman/commerce-cloud-open-payment-integration/blob/main/postman/adyen/Full%20Page/Adyen%20-%20FULL_PAGE%20-%20PARTIAL_CAPTURE%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Adyen Test Account unique values.

-## Create a Adyen Account ##
+## Create an Adyen Account ##
 You can sign up for a free Adyen Test Account at https://ebctest.cybersource.com/ebc2.